 - What do I do if there is no copy available of the design for my septic system?

-If you are not on a public sewer system you must show that your septic disposal system is capable of handling the proposed use, or that you have a design for a system that can.
+If you are not on a public sewer system you must show that your septic disposal system is capable of handling the proposed use, or that you have a design for a system that can by submitting Appendix C in the application for the Onsite Wastewater Disposal System.
 If the use is in addition to an existing use, and is more than a 25 percent increase in wastewater generated, the system must be expanded or replaced with a larger one.

-If you have an existing system installed in the past 30 years or so, check with your municipality, or the Land Use Regulation Commission in the unorganized territories, which should have kept a copy of the design and permit.
-If they did not, you can apply to the Subsurface Wastewater Unit for a record search.
+If you have an existing system installed in the past 30 years or so, check with your municipality, or the Land Use Planning Commissionin the unorganized territories, which should have kept a copy of the design and permit.
+If they did not, you can apply to the Subsurface Wastewater Teamfor a record search.
 Our records go back to July of 1974, and consist of systems permitted and sent to the Division by the municipalities.
 Download a record search request form.

 If there is no record of your system, you will need to retain the services of a licensed Site Evaluator.
 He or she will test your soils and design a system for your proposal, and tell you whether you need a local or State variance, or no variance at all.
 View a list of practicing Site Evaluators.